Youth ADHD Diagnosis & Treatment Now Available!

 Gender and Cultural Bias

-Bias plays a major role in who gets diagnosed.
-Boys are diagnosed more frequently than girls, largely because hyperactive behaviours are more noticeable in classrooms (Willcutt, 2012).
-Girls, who more often show inattentive symptoms, are overlooked.
+"Boys are diagnosed more frequently than girls," largely because hyperactive behaviours are more noticeable in classrooms.
+Girls showing inattentive symptoms are overlooked.

 Overlap with Other Conditions

-ADHD shares symptoms with several other mental health and developmental conditions.
-Anxiety, depression, trauma, and learning disorders can all mimic ADHD traits.
-This overlap complicates diagnosis and sometimes leads to mislabelling.
+"ADHD shares symptoms with several other mental health and developmental conditions."
+Anxiety, depression, trauma, and learning disorders can mimic ADHD traits, complicating diagnosis and leading to mislabelling.

 Adult Diagnosis: Extra Challenges

 Adults often face unique barriers.
-Many grew up in eras when ADHD was considered a childhood-only condition.
-As a result, their struggles with focus, impulsivity, or disorganization were never linked to ADHD.
+Many grew up when "ADHD was considered a childhood-only condition."
+Their struggles with focus, impulsivity, or disorganization were never linked to ADHD.

-Adults may also internalize years of negative feedback, believing they are lazy or incapable rather than recognizing symptoms of a neurodevelopmental condition.
-Seeking assessment later in life can bring relief, but also frustration at years lost without support (Barkley, Murphy, & Fischer, 2008).
+Adults may internalize years of negative feedback, believing they are lazy or incapable rather than recognizing symptoms of a neurodevelopmental condition.
+"Seeking assessment later in life can bring relief, but also frustration at years lost without support."

 Structural Barriers in Health Care